This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 Easy Gingerbread House

-If you’ve made a an easy gingerbread house kit before and you’re looking for something new and different try this Pop-Tart House.
+If you’ve made an easy gingerbread house kit before and you’re looking for something new and different try this Pop-Tart House.
 The best part is ALL the components can be found in your local grocery store.

 But it’s NOT a Gingerbread House